7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 How does the meal plan help with portion control?

 The meal plan includes portion sizes for each recipe.
-It uses strategies and visual guides for serving sizes.
-This helps manage calories and keep blood sugar levels steady.
+It uses strategies & visual guides for serving sizes.
+This helps manage calories & keep blood sugar levels steady.

 Can I use this meal plan if I’m on medication for diabetes?